 For unaccompanied freight where the goods are handed from one transporter to another, the MRN and any unique consignment or transport reference numbers must be shared.
-The carrier (ferry operator) notifies the customs office about the exit of the goods unless that information has been provided through a port or transport community system.
+The carrier (ferry operator) notifies the customs office about the exit of the goods unless that information has been provided through a port or transport community system (if one is used).

-I am a GB importer - what do I need to know about the supply chains for getting my goods out of the EU and imported into the GB?
+I am a GB importer - what do I need to know about / plan for in the supply chains for getting my goods out of the EU and imported into the GB?

-Step 1 - Who can export goods from the EU, and do they need to register?
+Step 1 - Who can export goods from the EU, and how they register

-Following the end of the transition period, UK registered businesses cannot act as the EU exporter, even if they have an EU VAT number.
-A UK business will need an EU-registered company to act as an exporter or as a representative for them in order to export goods from the EU.
+Since 1 January 2021 UK registered businesses cannot act as the EU exporter, even if they have an EU VAT number.
+A UK business needs an EU-registered company to act as an exporter or as a representative for them in order to export goods from the EU.

-The exporter has to be established in the EU and involved in the operation (so could be a freight forwarder or carrier etc).
+The exporter must be established in the EU and involved in the operation (so could be a freight forwarder or carrier for example).

-Every EU business exporting goods will need to have an Economic Operator's Registration and Identification (EORI) number from a customs authority in the EU.
-After the transition period, only EORI numbers issued by an EU member state will be acceptable in the EU.
+Every EU business exporting goods needs to have an Economic Operator's Registration and Identification (EORI) number from a customs authority in the EU.
+From the end of the transition period, only EORI numbers issued by an EU Member State are acceptable in the EU.

-Exporters will need to have an EU EORI number even if they use a forwarder or customs agent for export declarations.
+Exporters need to have an EU EORI number even if they use a forwarder or customs agent for export declarations.
 A business can apply for an EORI number from customs authorities across the EU.